iljaSL/privx-cli/README.md

 go get github.com/sshcom/privx-cli
 ```

+The binary for major platforms are available at [release section](https://github.com/SSHcom/privx-cli/releases)

 Obtain access/secret keys from PrivX Instance so that the command line application is able to access PrivX Rest API
 * Login as superuser
 * Go to: Settings > Deployment > Integrate with PrivX Using API clients